dootMaster/metronome/README.md

 ## Observations

-When programming a metronome with JavaScript, the function we would normally reach for might be `setTimeout`.
-Unfortunately, `setTimeout` on its own is unable to keep time that is consistent enough for practice due to the fact that `setTimeout` and `setInterval` time can be influenced by other processes in the Javascript event loop. .
+When programming a metronome with JavaScript, the function we would normally reach for might be `setInterval`.
+Unfortunately, `setInterval` on its own is unable to keep time that is consistent enough for practice due to the fact that `setTimeout` and `setInterval` time can be influenced by other processes in the Javascript event loop. .
 Even without musical training, our ears can hear differences in the milliseconds, and `setTimeout` can be off by at least 40ms.
 A metronome relying on `setTimeout` will also be susceptible to timing inaccuracies upon resizing of the window and other events.

 In order to keep accurate time, `setTimeout` is instead responsible for scheduling upcoming audio events using Web Audio API's `currentTime` method.
 The `currentTime` is a highly accurate "property representing a hardware timestamp" [according to MDN](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/currentTime), and can have accuracy down to **20us** (microseconds) and lower.